 This app is for those struggling to write short or long texts.
 It’s a voice typing app used by millions of users.

-The app is pretty accurate as it uses Google’s speech recognition service.
-It automatically recognizes many verbal commands for punctuation, new lines, etc.
+The app is pretty accurate, as it uses Google’s speech recognition service.
+It automatically recognizes many verbal commands, such as punctuation, new lines, etc.

 9. Envision AI

-Well, Envision AI is one of the best and most handy accessibility apps to have on Android.
-This one is an OCR app that speaks out about the visual world.
+Well, Envision AI is one of the best and most handy accessibility apps for Android.
+This one is an OCR app that speaks about the visual world.

 The app could benefit blind and visually impaired users as it helps them by narrating the things happening around them.
 To use this app, the user must point the phone’s camera to the objects, which will automatically narrate.